Harmonising Global Green Taxonomies

-(MENAFN- Gulf Times) Football (soccer) has been around for centuries, but it did not always look like the game we know today.
+WASHINGTON, DC - Football (soccer) has been around for centuries, but it did not always look like the game we know today.
 It did not even look the same across geographies.
 In some places, players were allowed to use their hands, while in others, goals did not have a crossbar; still elsewhere, pushing an opponent was allowed, though pulling was not.
-But in the mid-19th century, the rules were standardised, so that teams from different places could compete against one another.
+But in the mid-nineteenth century, the rules were standardized, so that teams from different places could compete against one another.
 With that, football began to expand and develop rapidly.
 Today, it is the world's most-played sport.

 This is particularly important for the financial sector.
 If investors are to have enough confidence and clarity to direct trillions of dollars toward the highest-impact projects, they need access to a shared set of criteria for assessing the“green credentials” of assets and activities.